-Diagnosis Evidence FOR Specific Risk F actors Evidence AGAINST Non-Evidence-Based Additional Risk Strong Multiple high quality studies Good One high quality study or multiple adequate studies Some One adequate study Specific Risk Factors Factors to Consider.
-These factors must be present for at least 4 hours of the work day, and may not overlap evidence risk factors.
-Guyon Canal No Quality Evide Ulnar wrist posture and flexion.
+Diagnosis Evidence FOR Specific Risk Fa actors Evidence AGAINST Non-Evidence-Based Additional Risk Strong Multiple high quality studies Good One high quality study or multiple adequate studies Some One adequate study Specific Risk Factors Factors to Consider.
+These factors must be present for at least 4 hours of the work day, and may not overlap evidence risk factors.1 Guyon Canal No Quality Evide Ulnar wrist posture and flexion.
 Direct pressure on the wrist.
-Posterior Interroseous Nerve Entrapment Refer to lateral epicondylitis sect No specific evid Ulnar wrist posture and flexion.
+Posterior Interroseous Nerve Entrapment Refer to lateral epicondylitis sect No specific evide Ulnar wrist posture and flexion.
 Direct pressure on the wrist.
 Pronator Syndrome Refer to medial epicondylitis section above for indirect evidence.
 No specific evidence available.
 Ulnar wrist posture and flexion.
 Direct pressure on the wrist.
-Trigger Finger Repeated digital flexion.
+Trigger Finger Hand tool use - 6 hours (Gorsche et al., 1998).
+Repeated digital flexion.
 Radial Tunnel Syndrome Repetition and force - force of 1 kg with cycle time < 1 minute or awkward posture (static posture) elbow > 90 degrees (Roquelaure et al., 2000).
 Repetitive Supination.
-Extension of the elbow from 0 to 45 degrees ( Roquelaure et al., 2000 ).
+Extension of the elbow from 0 to 45 degrees (Roquelaure et al., 2000).

-Diagnosis Evidence FOR Specific Risk Fa actors Evidence AGAINST Non-Evidence-Based Additional Risk Strong Multiple high Good One high quality study or Some One adequate study Specific Risk Factors Factors to Consider.
-These factors must be present for at least 4 hours of the work quality studies multiple adequate studies One adequate study day, and may not overlap evidence risk factors.
-Triangular Fibrocartilage Compression No Quality Evide Usually from traumatic hyperextension which may become symptomatic over time.
+Diagnosis Evidence FOR Specific Risk Fa Non-Evidence-Based Additional Risk Strong Multiple high quality studies Good One high quality study or multiple adequate studies Some One adequate study Specific Risk Factors Factors to Consider.
+These factors must be present for at least 4 hours of the work day, and may not overlap evidence risk factors.1 Triangular Fibrocartilage Compression No Quality Evide ence Available.
+Usually from traumatic hyperextension which may become symptomatic over time.
 Wrist posture in extension and repetitive supination of the forearm and/or elbow extension.
 For occupational, usually unilateral with ulnar wrist pain while supinating and extending the wrist as part of the regular work duty.

-1. Physiological risk factors are those generally agreed upon by the medical community to cause the specific condition described.
+- 1. Physiological risk factors are those generally agreed upon by the medical community to cause the specific condition described.
 Other risk factors described are those identified in lower quality studies that are possibly related.
-These are consensus risk factors.
-2. Combined factors 2.
-Combined factors refer to the Secondary Risk Factor definitions found in the Risk Factor Definition Table.
-3. Caution: These ac 3.
-Caution: These additional risk categories may not be used when awkward posture, using a similar definition, has been cited as a Secondary Risk Factor. al Institute for Occupational Safet the Colorado "good" level of evide the "good" category because the NIOSH ion of low force/high repetition job n as a sole risk factor. os that likely included ma ny jobs qualifying for a f orce risk from the "Risk Definitions" table,
+These are consensus risk factors. - 2.
+Combined factors refer to the Secondary Risk Factor definitions found in the Risk Factor Definition Table. - 3.
+Caution: These additional risk categories may not be used when awkward posture, using a similar definition, has been cited as a Secondary Risk Factor. - 4.
+Evidence rated as strong by National Institute for Occupational Safety and Health (NIOSH) 1997 criteria are placed in the "good" category because the NIOSH strong evidence definition matches the Colorado "good" level of evidence requiring multiple adequate studies. - 5.
+Due to small case size and a definition of low force/high repetition jobs that likely included many jobs qualifying for a force risk from the "Risk Definitions" table, this study does not support repetition as a sole risk factor.